jameshanlon/jameshanlon.github.io/content/ecc.md

 odd.
 To obtain a code with a particular Hamming distance, the number of check bits and their mapping to data bits must be chosen carefully.

-To build a single-error correcting (SEC) code, which requires Hamming distance three between valid codewords, it is necessary for:
+To build a single-error correcting (SEC) code that requires Hamming distance three between valid codewords, it is necessary for:

 - The mapping of each data bit to check bits is unique.
 - Each data bit to map to at least two check bits.

-To see why this works, consider two distinct codewords in which necessarily must have different data bits.
+To see why this works, consider two distinct codewords that necessarily must have different data bits.
 If the data bits differ by:

 - **1 bit**, at least two check bits are flipped, giving a total of three